msaini26/DeisHacks/README.md

-# Deis Hacks 2021
+# Deis Hacks
 #### Smriti, Zaina, Ishika, Carrie, Mansi and Thao's Hack for Deis Hacks 2021

-### Update
+## Hackathon Win Update 🚀
-We received the Wolfram One Award: Top 3 API and Tech Hacks.
+We received the `✨Wolfram One Award: Top 3 API and Tech Hacks Award`

 ## Inspiration
 We were inspired by the Waltham Rotary Club’s mission and their goal to make a positive impact on the community.
 One particular point that attracted us to hack for the Waltham Rotary Club was their strategy towards creating a more youth-focused platform.
 In addition, we were inspired to create a virtual food and clothing drive to provide humanitarian aid even with restrictions on in-person events during the COVID-19 pandemic.